thsutton/talk-dynamic-programming/presentation/outline.md

 This is a talk in two parts:

-1. First I'll introduce [dynamic programming][wp:dp] and describe several example problems.
+1. First I'll introduce [dynamic programming][wp:dp] and a "framework" for implementing DP algorithms in [Haskell][haskell] using the [vector][hs:vec] library.

-2. Second I'll described a framework for addressing these problems in [Haskell][haskell] using the [vector][hs:vec] library.
+2. Second I'll describe two algorithms and their implementation in this framework.

 # Dynamic Programming